the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.3.0] TBD =

+* Feature - Collect puchaser name and email for anonymous purchases using Tickets Commerce.
+[ET-1378]

 = [5.2.3] 2022-01-19 =

 * Feature - Allow duplicating a ticket when using the Classic Editor.
 [ET-1349]